-Clinic Volunteer attorneys will be on hand to answer legal questions at a free legal assistance clinic on Tuesday, May 9 from 6 -8 pm in the Friends Room.
-The clinic is sponsored by the Asian Pacific American Bar Association (APABA).
+Volunteer attorneys will be on hand to answer legal questions at free legal assistance clinics sponsored by the Asian Pacific American Bar Association (APABA).
 Volunteer attorneys will answer questions about immigration, criminal law, civil matters, estate planning, government benefits, labor and employment.
-For more information and to register for the free legal assistance clinic call the Reference Desk at (626) 307-1368.
+For more information and to register for the free legal assistance clinics call the Reference Desk at (626) 307-1368.

 The Chinese American Citizens Alliance Youth Council will present a College Admissions and Personal Insight Questions Workshop on Sunday, September 17 at 2 pm in the Friends Room.
 Guest speaker, UC Admissions expert Wei-Li-Sun will present an introduction to the personal insight questions and a step-by-step process to answering the eight personal insight questions.
 The workshop will help parents as well as students who have questions about the UC application process and /or essay questions.
 For more information about the free workshop, please call the Reference Desk at (626) 307-1368.

 STEM Careers Workshop

 Learn about STEM careers from a panel of professionals on Sunday, September 24 at 2 pm in the Friends Room.
 Meet panelists in professions that include: Geographic information systems, computer science, engineering, astronomy, and medicine.
 Panelists will discuss their education path to their current position, advantages and disadvantages of their profession, what changes they predict will happen in their field, and provide advice to students who aspire to major in the corresponding field.
 The program is sponsored by the Chinese American Citizens Alliance Youth Council.
 For more information about the free workshop, please call the Reference Desk at (626) 307-1368.